chriskolb00/weather_app_react/README.md

+# <a href="https://weather-app-react-one-lake.vercel.app/">Visit Site</a>
-# Weather App using React
+* Project: Weather App using React
 * Tools used: React js, web api fetching, css, tailwind css
-* Demo coming soon
+* This application allow user to display location weather and image background based on user's search term.